lujingweihh/lujingweihh.github.io/_pages/about.md

 Updates
 ======
+- 03/2024: Our paper "[Event-triggered parallel control using deep reinforcement learning with application to comfortable autonomous driving](https://ieeexplore.ieee.org/document/10458397)" has been accepted by the *IEEE Transactions on Intelligent Vehicles*.
+- 02/2024: Our paper "[Nearly optimal stabilization of unknown continuous-time nonlinear systems: A new parallel control approach](https://www.sciencedirect.com/science/article/abs/pii/S0925231224001929)" has been accepted by the *Neurocomputing*.
 - 06/2023: Our paper "[Continuous-time stochastic policy iteration adaptive dynamic programming](https://ieeexplore.ieee.org/abstract/document/10168821)" has been accepted by the *IEEE Transactions on Systems, Man, and Cybernetics: Systems*.
-- 04/2023: Our paper "[Event-triggered deep reinforcement learning using parallel control: A case study in autonomous driving](https://ieeexplore.ieee.org/abstract/document/10081497)" has been accepted by the *IEEE Transactions on Intelligent Vehicles*.
-- 04/2023: Our paper "[问答ChatGPT之后: 超大预训练模型的机遇和挑战](http://www.aas.net.cn/article/zdhxb/2023/4/705)" has been accepted by the *Acta Automatica Sinica*.